Bepely/anychart_react/README.md

 ## React + Anychart

-In this example you can find out how to use Anychart with React JS and Vanilla JS together.
+In this example you can find out how to get yAxis value o

 ## Instruction